Warrant (finance): Structure and features

-Warrants are longer-dated options and are generally traded over-the-counter.

 Secondary market

 Sometimes the issuer will try to establish a market for the warrant and to register it with a listed exchange.
 In this case, the price can be obtained from a stockbroker.
 But often, warrants are privately held or not registered, which makes their prices less obvious.
 On the NYSE, warrants can be easily tracked by adding a "w" after the company's ticker symbol to check the warrant's price.
 Unregistered warrant transactions can still be facilitated between accredited parties and in fact, several secondary markets have been formed to provide liquidity for these investments.

 Comparison with call options

 Warrants are very similar to call options.
 For instance, many warrants confer the same rights as equity options and warrants often can be traded in secondary markets like options.
 However, there also are several key differences between warrants and equity options: